top of page

 With the above in mind no objections were received from the Parish Council as the proposal fully complies with the aims and objectives of the Kemberton Parish Plan.

-Infilling the Garage Door Opening: this tends to be the most visible part of your conversion from the outside and whatever you choose to infill the opening it will need some support.
+Infilling the garage door opening tends to be the most visible part of your conversion from the outside and whatever you choose to infill the opening it will need some support.
 Some garages have a foundation that runs across the garage opening which you can use to support your infill.
 Unfortunately the only real way to tell

 if the front of your garage has an existing foundation is to dig a hole and find out.
 If there is no foundation under your garage door opening there are two main options.